Does Medicare Cover Hearing Aids?

 To put it simply: different plans offer different coverage.

 Often, what is and isn’t offered differs by state and county as well, so the availability of hearing aid coverage might depend on your location.
-This is true of all Medicare Advantage plans, which have regional benefits, costs, and providers.
+This is true of all Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B)...., which have regional benefits, costs, and providers.

 The Hearing Loss Association of America recognizes this, and they offer help to find the coverage that best fits your needs.